matburton/mega-processor/Assembler/MegaProcessor/README.md

 ### `AddWords`

-It's common to include blocks of static data in your binary, such a pre-computed lookup tables or bitmaps to copy to the display RAM.
+It's common to include blocks of static data in your binary, such as pre-computed lookup tables or bitmaps to copy to the display RAM.
 This defines a `Reference` instance at the current position.

 ### `ToIntelHex`

 An extension over a stream of `OutputLine`s as returned by `Assembly.Assemble`.
-This returns a stream of string which when separated by new lines and saved to a file can be loaded in to the official MegaProcessor simulator or in to the MegaProcessor itself.
+This returns a stream of strings which when separated by new lines and saved to a file can be loaded in to the official MegaProcessor simulator or in to the MegaProcessor itself.